- Is it free to visit the National Anzac Centre?

 All visitors to the National Anzac Centre must pay an admission fee.
 Serving, and ex-service, personnel are offered concessional entry to the National Anzac Centre as follows:

-- A 50% discount is offered to those bearing a valid DVA Gold Card
+- A 50% discount is offered to those bearing a valid current serviceperson ID or Australian or New Zealand Department of Veteran's Affairs Gold Card.

 - How can organised commercial groups plan their visit?